alexisbourdais/Bastion/README.md

 ## Overview

-**Bacterial ASsembly contaminaTION** is a nextflow pipeline allowing the automatic quality assemment of bacterial assembly.
+**Bacterial ASsembly contaminaTION** is a nextflow pipeline allowing the automatic quality assessment of bacterial assembly.

 ![screenshot](images/Bastion.png)